jerakia/jerakia/doc/getting_started.md

 ## Lookups ##

-Jacaranda policies are containers for lookups, which are performed in order.
+Jerakia policies are containers for lookups, which are performed in order.
 A lookup contains a data source that should be used for the data lookup along with any plugun functions.
 A simple example using the file data source to source data from yaml files would look like;

     policy :default do

       lookup :default do
         datasource :file, {
           :format     => :yaml,
-          :docroot    => "/var/lib/jacaranda",
+          :docroot    => "/var/lib/jerakia",
           :searchpath => [
             "hostname/#{scope[:fqdn]}",
             "environment/#{scope[:environment]}",